Claim: Worker who stands too close to microwave radiation is cooked by its rays.

 Origins: Those in the telecommunications industry have known the “cooked telephone man” legend for many a year now — it’s a perennial tale among them.
 One of our correspondents recalls hearing it in 1985, soon after he joined British Columbia Telephone Co.
 Another was regaled with it in 1962 by his family, who claimed the accident had happened around 1950 in Montana when the DEW line was being installed.
 As he heard it:

 An unfortunate workman was installing a component and by some accident or other, the scanner was turned on.
 His body was found fully cooked.
-Other family members embellished by reporting that they had heard how the guy supposedly smelled delicious, causing many of the co-workers to either upchuck or become vegetarians.
+Other family members embellished by reporting that they had heard how the guy supposedly smelled delicious, causing many of the

 The tale given as the example on this page is often circulated on the Internet as the winner of the 1999 or 1998 “Darwin Award.”
 In common with the majority of such offerings, it’s a leg-pull — no such accident occurred.
 Clues to the fabricated nature of the story are contained in the names of the participants: the victim, “Baker”; his discoverer, “Burns”; and the spokesman, “Cooke.”